We often talk about how to make your house a home, but how do you make your Garden Building one?

 Running a Water Line to Your Shed

-Before installing water in your garden building, you’ll still need to ask a few questions.
+Before installing fresh water in your garden building, you’ll still need to ask a few questions.
 These might include whether you want a shower or toilet in your shed and whether you need hot water or not.

 At a glance, the steps for running a water line to your shed include: